landrewwray/landrewwray.github.io/_posts/2023-10-19-Inside-LLaMA-2.md

 ***Figure 15: Layer output RMS amplitude and the mean value of RMSNorm scaling parameters.***

-The amplitude of layer outputs grows throughout most of the network (Fig. 15), and has a striking step anomaly going from the 2nd to 3rd layer.
-A first guess would be that growing amplitude will weaken (or break at layer 2-3) the residual connections, but the scaling of transformer input (RMSNorm layer inputs) also grows with depth in the layer, and should counteract some of this effect.
+As a final nuance, I want to note that the amplitude of the state vectors isn't constant across the network (Fig. 15).
+They tend to grow larger, and there are strikingly large slopes in the first two and last two layers.
+A first guess would be that this progressively growing amplitude will weaken (or break at layer 2-3) the residual connections, but the scaling of transformer input (RMSNorm layer inputs) also grows with depth in the layer, and should counteract some of this effect.
 Also, the RMSNorm vector that rescales amplitudes going into the attention block of the first transformer layer are tiny and can even be negative – their interplay with the first two layers warrants a closer look.

 ### 6. Lessons for LLM architecture